Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Ole Miss Stats and Trends

-- Ole Miss has played nine games, with five wins against the spread.
+- Ole Miss has five wins against the spread in nine games this year.

-- The Rebels have been underdogs by 2.5 points or more two times this season and have not covered the spread once.

-- Ole Miss' games this season have gone over the total in three out of eight opportunities (37.5%).

-- Ole Miss is 5-3 against the spread and 7-2 overall in games when it puts up more than 14.7 points.
+- When Ole Miss puts up more than 14.7 points, it is 5-3 against the spread and 7-2 overall.

-- In games that Ole Miss amasses more than 317.8 yards, the team is 5-2 against the spread and 7-1 overall.
+- In games that Ole Miss piles up more than 317.8 yards, the team is 5-2 against the spread and 7-1 overall.

-- This season the Rebels have six turnovers, seven fewer than the Aggies have takeaways (13).
+- The Rebels have turned the ball over six times, seven fewer times than the Aggies have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.